-HSB shareholders who hold their shares of HSB common stock of record as of the close of business on September 28, 2000, are entitled to notice of and to vote at the special meeting.
-On the record date, there were 4,944 shareholders of record of HSB common stock and 29,166,659 shares of HSB common stock were issued and outstanding.
+HSB shareholders who hold their shares of HSB common stock of record as of the close of business on [--] [--], 2000, are entitled to notice of and to vote at the special meeting.
+On that record date, there were approximately [--] shareholders of record of HSB common stock and approximately [--] shares of HSB common stock were issued and outstanding.